The Federation of State Beef Councils

 That Working Group created a Vision Statement that outlined the Federation’s overall goals and intentions as it established its core platform for checkoff involvement.

-The group in 2009 created, and the Federation Board approved, the Federation’s Statement of Beliefs, which stress the importance of an effective state/national checkoff partnership and recognize producer control of checkoff dollars through the state beef councils, which are the foundation of the checkoff.
+The group in 2009 created, and the Federation Board approved, the Federation’s Statement of Beliefs, which stresses the importance of an effective state/national checkoff partnership and recognizes producer control of checkoff dollars through the state beef councils, which are the foundation of the checkoff.
 These Beliefs were reaffirmed by the Federation Board in February, 2013.

 Over the ensuing few years, the Federation continued to foster industry understanding of its structure, including operational ties to the National Cattlemen’s Beef Association (NCBA), which had been created when the National Live Stock and Meat Board and the National Cattlemen’s Association merged in 1996 to form NCBA.
 In 2010, the Federation Board approved a resolution reaffirming its organizational independence and its intention to remain under the NCBA umbrella.
 That resolution was also reaffirmed in 2013.